browns4/sadiewebproject/content/welcome.md

 Hey!
 Welcome to my web page, it's great to have you :)

-My name is Sadie Brown, I am currently a junior attending Allegheny College in Meadville, Pennsylvania. go gators!
+My name is Sadie Brown, I am currently a junior attending Allegheny College in Meadville, Pennsylvania.
+When I am not at school I am usually at home in Portland, Oregon

 ### There are a few things that you should know up-front: